asvd/jailed/README.md

 - then a web-worker is started inside that frame;

-- finaly the code is loaded by the worker and executed.
+- finally the code is loaded by the worker and executed.

 *Note: when Jailed library is loaded from the local source (its path starts with `file://`), the `"allow-same-origin"` permission is added